 Leavening agents are incorporated into doughs and batters to increase the volume, shape and texture of baked goods.
 Common leavening agents include baking powder, beer, buttermilk, yeast, whey protein concentrate and yogurt.
 Used in a wide variety of sweet and savory products, these leavening agents can be found in cakes, cookies, breads, biscuits, scones, muffins and soda bread.

-To learn more about other food additive categories and particular ingredients, visit FDA’s Food Ingredients & Packaging section.
+To learn more about other food additive categories and particular ingredients, visit the FDA website’s Food Ingredients & Packaging section.

 Find a Nutrition Expert